Alban-ren/Wiki-Nacre/FastQC.md

 Input files must be in .fastq, .fastq.gz, or .fq format.
 Upon completion, FastQC produces two main output files:

 An interactive HTML report that visually summarizes key quality metrics, including per-base Phred score distribution, read length distribution, GC content, sequence duplication levels, and more.
+*ex :

 A .zip archive containing all raw data and detailed analytical results in plain text format (.txt), which can be further explored or integrated into automated workflows.

+In our case, FastQC was used after the application of Kraken2 to assess the quality of the reads, and again following trimming with Trimmomatic to evaluate data quality prior to assembly.
+You can see the entire script we used for our sample in the [experiment](./Experiment_01.md#experiment-script) section.